Browns can cap 2020 turnaround with win over rival Steelers

 UP AND RUNNING

 The Browns didn’t have Chubb in their first meeting with the Steelers, who held Cleveland to 75 yards rushing.
-Chubb’s back, and starting right guard Wyatt Teller will return after missing the past two games with a sprained ankle.
+Chubb’s back and starting right guard Wyatt Teller return after missing the past two games with a sprained ankle.

 ”Jedrick and Wyatt are special players for us,” Mayfield said. ”They are vital parts of our offense.”